Public Health Career Guide: Human Services

 Landing A Health & Human Services Job

 This work attracts many people with a community-minded view and as a result, several positions in the health and human services world are booming.
-According to the Bureau of Labor Statistics, positions such as that of social worker, rehabilitation counselor, marriage and family therapist and health educator are among the many in health and human services that are expected to see better than average employment growth from 2012 to 2022.
+According to the Bureau of Labor Statistics, positions such as that of social worker, rehabilitation counselor, marriage and family therapist and health educator are among the many in health and human services that are expected to see better than average employment growth in the years ahead.

 Those interested in a human services career might be a bit overwhelmed by all the information out there.
 How can they find the proper job in the health and human services field?
 Where should they begin the search?